martamagui/OnlineAcademy-ADAT/README.md

 ### MUST: pasarelA PAGO, ENVIAR CORREO, MANDAR POR EMAIL LA FACTURA.
 PHPMAILER PAGINA QUE INFORME DE QUE SE A AÑADIDO EL PRODUCTO.

+- [ ] It shouldn't allow to add products to cart if you aren't logged or random token will be asigned.
 - [ ] Add a finish order button.
 When a order is finished, the shoppping cart must be deleted from the database.
 - [ ] Add an account button to the navbar.
 - [ ] Add a random String functionality wich asigns a random token when